rnowling/rnowling.github.io/_posts/2015-04-21-ansible-gluster.md

 5. Creates a volume
 6. Starts the volume

 Creating a volume is a bit complicated and warrants some explanation.
-The `gluster_volume` and `cluster` parameters take strings seperated by commas.
+The `bricks` and `cluster` parameters take strings seperated by commas.
 (The machines specified in the `cluster` parameter are used for peer probing).The `force` parameters allows us to specify bricks in the same partition as `/` (for use in VMs).
 The `present` state tells the `gluster_volume` module to create the volume.
 The `run_once` parameter specified that the task is run on only one machine rather than on each machine.

 The `gluster_volume` builds the brick list by iterating over each host and then each brick.
 For example, the brick list for two hosts and two bricks would be